Inquests & Inquiries

 - in nursing homes (e.g. nutrition and pressure sore management issues);

-- in the course of GP and hospital treatment (primary care and NHS / private hospital treatment, e.g. incidents of Sudden Death Syndrome in young persons);
+- in the course of GP and hospital treatment (primary care and NHS / private hospital treatment, e.g. misdiagnosis and delays in treatment);

 - from road traffic collisions, involving commercial vehicles, public service vehicles, and domestic motorcycles and cars (including deaths in the course of police pursuits).